bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 results = stat_res.results_df
 ```

 Note that the `padj` column of `results` reports the FDR-adjusted p-value (i.e., "q-value").
 The rows with a `padj` < 0.1 are the genes that are differentially expressed at an FDR of 10%.
+A lot of rows will have missing `padj` values.
+This is because DESeq2 does a filtering step to remove genes that it thinks have a low probability of being DE, and only performs FDR correction for the set of genes it does not filter out.
+You can ignore genes with missing `padj` values.

-Compare these genes to those you identified in Step 1.
+Compare the list of genes that ARE differentially expressed at a 10% FDR to those you identified in Step 1.4.
 What is the percentage of overlap?
-Compute this percentage in your code as a "Jaccard index", which is defined as the intersection divided by the union: `((number of genes that were significant in steps 1 and 2) / (number of genes that were significant in steps 1 or 2)) * 100%`
+Compute this percentage in your code as a "Jaccard index", which is defined as the intersection divided by the union: `((number of genes that were significant in steps 1 and 2) / (number of genes that were significant in steps 1 or 2)) * 100%`.
+Record this in your `README.md` file for this assignment, which you will upload with the assignment.<br><br>

 ### Exercise 3: Visualization

-Use matplotlib to create a "Volcano" plot depicting your differential expression results from Step 2.
-This is just another name for a scatter plot, where the x-axis shows the log2FoldChange and the y-axis shows the -log10(padj).
+Use `matplotlib` to create a "Volcano" plot depicting your differential expression results from Exercise 2.
+A volcano plot is a scatter plot, where the x-axis shows the `log2FoldChange` and the y-axis shows the -log10(pvalue).

 Highlight the genes that are significant at a 10% FDR and for which the absolute value of the log2FoldChange is greater than 1 in a separate color.

+Output this plot to a `.png` that you will upload with your assignment.<br><br>

 ## Submission

 1. Python script to run DE analysis **(6 points total)**
   * Implementation of manual DE test (Steps 1.2-1.3) **(1 point)**
   * Code to perform DE test on all genes (Step 1.4) **(1 point)**
+  * Code for FDR correction (Step 1.4) **(1 point)**
   * Running PyDESeq2 on all genes (Exercise 2) **(1 point)**
-  * Code for FDR correction (Exercise 2) **(1 point)**
   * Code for percent overlap in results between methods (Exercise 2) **(1 point)**
   * Code for volcano plot (Exercise 2) **(1 point)**
 2. `README.md` file with answers to questions **(1 point total)**